Kangarstar/docker-elk/README.md

 ### Version selection

-This repository stays aligned with the latest version of the Elastic stack.
-The `main` branch tracks the current major version (9.x).

 To use a different version of the core Elastic components, simply change the version number inside the [`.env`](.env) file.
 If you are upgrading an existing stack, remember to rebuild all container images using the `docker compose build` command.